ixjf/MSIRGB/README.md

 It is recommended that scripts set all LED settings on startup because there are no guarantees on their state at that point.

-## Lighting module
+### Lighting module
 The 'Lighting' module provides the API to control the LEDs.
 Here follows documentation for each function:

 ```lua
 Lighting.SetAllEnabled(boolean enabled)
 ```
 This function allows you to enable or disable the LEDs connected to the motherboard.
 As far as I know, this controls both motherboard and header LEDs.

 ```lua
 Lighting.SetColour(number index, number r, number g, number b)
 ```
 This function sets the colour of one of the 4 built-in colours. 'index' can be a number between 1 and 4, inclusive. 'r', 'g', 'b' are the R, G, B values between 0 and 255.
-Execution stops if any argument is invalid.
+Execution stops if any of the arguments is invalid.

 ```lua
 number, number, number Lighting.GetColour(number index)
 ```
 This function gets the current colour of one of the 4 built-in colours. 'index' can be a number between 1 and 4, inclusive.
 The function returns the R, G, B values in that order.
 Execution stops if 'index' is invalid.

 ```lua
 boolean Lighting.SetBreathingModeEnabled(boolean enabled)
 ```
 This function sets the state of the breathing mode.
 Breathing mode and flashing mode are exclusive, and the latter will override the former.
 If flashing mode is enabled at the time of the call, this function will fail and return false, otherwise it returns true.

 ```lua
 boolean Lighting.IsBreathingModeEnabled()
 ```
 This function returns whether breathing mode is currently enabled.

 ```lua
 boolean Lighting.SetFlashingSpeed(number flashingSpeed)
 ```
 This function sets the flashing mode speed.
 Valid values for 'flashingSpeed' range from 0 to 6, inclusive.
 A value of '0' means that flashing mode will be disabled.
 A value of '1' means fastest flashing, while a value of '6' means slowest flashing.
 This function will disable breathing mode if it was previously enabled.
 Execution stops if 'flashingSpeed' is invalid.

 ```lua
 number Lighting.GetFlashingSpeed()
 ```
 This function returns the current flashing mode speed.
 Speeds are as described above for 'SetFlashingSpeed'.

 ```lua
 Lighting.SetStepDuration(number stepDuration)
 ```
 This function sets the value for step duration.
-Step duration is the interval of time between changes in any of the 4 hardware implemented colours.
+Step duration is the interval of time between changes in any of the 4 chosen colours.
 It is in an arbitrary time unit.
 Valid values range from 0 to 511, inclusive.
 Execution stops if 'stepDuration' is invalid.

 ```lua
 number Lighting.GetStepDuration()